What to see in Florence in 1 day? Here’s the walking map of Florence and tips

 11 stop: Piazza della Repubblica

 On the way to the train station you can stop for a little break, an aperitivo or a snack at Caffè Gigli in Piazza della Repubblica.
+You can find it in the map of Florence and the surrounding area above.
 This square used to be the centre of Roman Florence, as here the Romans located their forum.
 Unfortunately this area was deeply modified during the 19th century.

 12 stop: Palazzo Strozzi